thesquaredev/website-staging/src/pages/solutions/open-banking/1-hero.md

 ##
 template: default
 component: hero
-heading: Redefine banking and insurance with AI
+heading: Use Open Banking for faster and better credit decisions
-description: Most large financial organizations are wrestling with fundamental data management challenges.
-Traditional technologies are struggling to meet these challenges and they demand a new approach.
+description: Start accepting more applicants, faster while lowering default rates.
+We make it easy to collect and incorporate Open Banking data into existing affordability and credit risk models.
-image: skyscraper.jpg
+image: atm-and-card.jpg
 btnTxt: ''
 btnUrl: ''
 ---